Skip to main content Skip to navigation

 What is a shell company?

-The anonymity associated with shell companies and the deliberate efforts by criminals to avoid regulatory scrutiny can make AML compliance challenging.
-Accordingly, AML compliance teams should be familiar with red flag characteristics that indicate when a shell company may be being used to launder money.
-Those red flags include:
+The fact that shell companies are legal and the anonymity they can provide criminals can make AML/CFT compliance challenging.
+You should ensure your organization’s compliance team is familiar with red flag characteristics that indicate that a shell company may be used to launder money.
+These include:

 • Difficulties in obtaining information about the originators or beneficiaries of transactions or transfers.